32nd Infantry Division (United States): Combat in France

 On 18 May 1918, four battalions of the 32nd division replaced decimated French troops on the front line at Haute Alsace, along a 17 mi front from the Aspach-le-Bas to the Swiss border.
 The division's units conducted combat patrols into Germany itself, gaining the distinction of being the first US troops to set foot on enemy soil in World War I.

 Moving out of their trenches, the division fought continuously for 20 days during the Meuse–Argonne offensive.
 The division was the front line element of the Third U.S. Army.
 The Germans were well dug in after four years of trench warfare and had orders to hold the line at all costs.
 On 14 October at 5:30 am, the division broke through the maze of barbed wire and took the line of trenches forming the Hindenburg Line and moved on to the last German stronghold at Kriemhilde Stellung, where they reached the Meuse River.
-The 32nd was the first Allied Army unit to penetrate the Hindenburg Line.
 They then captured Côte Dame de Marie, the key to all the defenses in the area.
 Over the next five days the division continued to advance while under nearly constant machine gun and artillery fire.
 The 32nd Division defeated 11 German divisions in the Argonne fighting, including the fearsome Prussian Guards and the German Army's 28th Division, known as Kaiser's Own.
 The offensive cost the division 5,950 casualties.

 Their next objective was to flank the Germans at Metz and they marched 300 km to the Rhine River.
 There they occupied the center sector in the Koblenz bridgehead for four months, during which they held 400 km2 and 63 towns.